Frosted Blackberry Scones: Bake Straight From the Freezer

 Frozen scones–ready-to-bake

-Parting thoughts: If you’re a blackberry lover, you must try this blackberry ice cream.
-It has become a favorite of our family and always makes an appearance on the Fourth of July.
-And don’t forget about this Blackberry Cobbler.
+Love blackberries?
+Try Blackberry Ice Cream—it’s a family favorite, especially on the Fourth of July!
+And you won’t want to miss Blackberry Cobbler, a simple recipe that’s perfect with yogurt.
 The recipe makes a small batch, but it’s easy to double or triple.
 Try some over your next bowl of yogurt.

 Iced Blackberry Scones on a serving plate.Pin